Healsens

 Note

-If you want to assess your hs-CRP level but are not residing in the Netherlands or have opted for a different laboratory, Healsens cannot upload your blood test results for you.
-Nevertheless, you have the option to undergo the required tests at any laboratory in your country and manually input the obtained results into the application.
-Healsens will open more opportunities for you to naturally normalize your blood test results.
+If you want to assess your hs-CRP level but are not residing in the Netherlands or have opted for a different laboratory, you can record your lab values in the app to track your wellness goals; for medical decisions or result interpretation, please rely on your clinician.
 Furthermore, you gain full access to investigate your health risk assessment based on the provided data.

 FURTHER READING